-A 12-lead ECG will be conducted at the screening visit, on randomization visit, at week 24, and at week 26.
+A 12-lead ECG will be conducted at the screening visit, on randomization visit, and at week 24.
 ECG parameters measured will be the RR interval, PR interval, QRS duration, and QT interval.
 Each ECG should also be assessed by the investigator for signs of ischemia, clinically significant hypertrophy, and clinically significant T-wave abnormalities or arrhythmia.